sertraline/chizuhoru/README.md

 ## Compiling

-Compiling python scripts saves some time at its first launch.
+Compiling python script saves some time at its first launch.
 You can do that by making:
   ```shell
   python3 -m py_compile main.py overlay.py processing.py
   ```